$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: introduction

 \end{enumerate}

 The rest of the paper is organized as follows.
-In the Sec.
-II we demonstrate the $Z_2$ index associated with the generalized Jackiw-Rossi Hamiltonian.
 In Sec.
-III, we explicitly present the mapping of the three dimensional Dirac Hamiltonian with fully gapped pairings to two copies of the generalized Jackiw-Rossi Hamiltonian under appropriate conditions.
-Sec.
-IV is devoted to establish the invariance of zero energy sub-space under the influence of the momentum along the vortex line.
+II, we demonstrate the $Z_2$ index associated with the generalized Jackiw-Rossi Hamiltonian.
 In Sec.
+III, we explicitly present the mapping of the three-dimensional Dirac Hamiltonian with fully gapped pairings to two copies of the generalized Jackiw-Rossi Hamiltonian under appropriate conditions.
+Section IV is devoted to establish the invariance of zero energy sub-space under the influence of the momentum along the vortex line.
+In Sec.
 V, we exemplify this claim by computing the dispersive modes with energies $E=\pm k_z$, as well as the vortex zero energy modes for particular choice of parameters.
-There we show that the dispersive modes can indeed be constructed from two dimensional zero energy modes by performing a perturbation calculation in terms of $k_z$.
+There we show that the dispersive modes can indeed be constructed from two-dimensional zero-energy modes by performing a perturbation calculation in terms of $k_z$.
 In Sec.
-VI, we summarize our main findings regarding the $Z_2$ index of $H^{JR}_{gen}$ and its consequences for superconducting states of three dimensional Dirac fermions.
-In addition we propose a generalization of the Callan-Harvey model of axial superfluid, and discuss the consequences $Z_2$ index on anomaly equations.
-Additional details of the derivation of $Z_2$ index for the generalized Jackiw-Rossi Hamiltonian are presented in Appendix A. We relegate the details of the zero mode calculations at the special points $\lambda=\pm \chi$ to the Appendix B. Appendix C contains some details on the exact evaluation of gapless dispersive modes with underlying topological ans s-wave pairings in three dimensions. \\
+VI, we summarize our main findings regarding the $Z_2$ index of $H^{JR}_{gen}$ and its consequences for superconducting states of three-dimensional Dirac fermions.
+In addition we propose a generalization of the Callan-Harvey model of axial superfluid and discuss the consequences $Z_2$ index on anomaly equations.
+Additional details of the derivation of $Z_2$ index for the generalized Jackiw-Rossi Hamiltonian are presented in Appendix A. We relegate the details of the zero-mode calculations at the special points $\lambda=\pm \chi$ to Appendix B. Appendix C contains some details on the exact evaluation of gapless dispersive modes with underlying topological and $s$-wave pairings in three dimensions. \\